World Data Service for Oceanography

 Catalogue of Data 2009 - 2011

 The WDS-Oceanography Catalogue will no longer be updated.
-For accession to all data available through WDS-Oceanography, please go to the US National Oceanographic Data Center’s World Ocean Database WODselect.
+For access to all data available through WDS-Oceanography, please go to the NCEI World Ocean Database WODselect.

 Publications and Data Products

 All data and publications received by WDS for Oceanography are described in the "Catalogue of Data".
-Publications received by WDC for Oceanography that do not contain cruise data or information are inventoried then provided to the Central NOAA Library for inclusion in the NOAA Library Catalog.
+Publications received by WDS for Oceanography that do not contain cruise data or information are inventoried then provided to the NOAA Central Library for inclusion in the NOAA Library Catalog.

 WDS for Oceanography is hosted by NCEI.
 Data submitted to the WDS-Oceanography that are amenable to processing and incorporation into NCEI's data files thus become part of NCEI's global data bank, the World Ocean Database, and are available through the NCEI Internet Website or by contacting WDS-Oceanography.